suriya-ganesh/suriya-ganesh/README.md

 Migrated a privacy-vault from single-tenant to multi-tenant architecture with multi-region data residency

 ## 🌱 Always Growing

 When I'm not pushing commits, you'll find me:

-Devouring books on everything from Plato to Machine Learning Tending to coffee plants (yes, I'm a Java expert in more ways than one ☕) Solving complex problems (because who needs sleep when you have algorithms?)
+Devouring books on everything from Plato to Machine Learning (Ask me about the current book that I'm reading.)

+Tending to coffee plants (yes, I'm a Java expert in more ways than one ☕).

+Staring at my ceiling. (because who needs sleep when you have recursive thoughts?)

 ## 🎯 Philosophy

 I believe in velocity over slowness, output over input, and occasionally, coffee over sleep.
 My code is like a well-pruned coffee plant: trimmed for efficiency, robust in structure, and produces a rich output.